possatti/collectd-nvidia-smi/README.md

 This is a python plugin for `collectd` which reads metrics from `nvidia-smi --query-gpu`.

+**UPDATE: I am no longer interested in maintaining this repository, since I am now using Telegraf.
+You can still use this if you like it and if it works for you, but I recommend you take a look at the *Alternatives* section below.**

-## Alternative
+## Alternatives

-`collectd` already has a `gpu_nvidia` plugin built-in written in C that queries NVIDIA devices using NVML.
-However, it pins down which metrics can be collected, while this plugin allows any metric to be queried from the `nvidia-smi` binary.
+`collectd` already has a `gpu_nvidia` plugin written in C that queries NVIDIA devices using NVML.
+However, it pins down which metrics can be collected, while my plugin allows any metric to be queried from the `nvidia-smi` binary.
+Also, the `gpu_nvidia` plugin doesn't seem to be bundled with `collectd` when installing it from `apt-get`.

+Before developing this plugin, I also used [nvidia2graphite](https://github.com/stefan-k/nvidia2graphite) for some time, which can be used to collect and send GPU usage directly to Graphite.

+And, my new favorite (the one I am currently using): Telegraf (instead of `collectd`) with its `nvidia_smi` plugin.
+It has been working pretty well for me.

 ## Installing and configuring